Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Introduction

 Second, because digital coupons act as a stimulus jointly financed by the government and consumers, they impact businesses and consumers in different ways.
-This raises the question of which businesses benefit most from the program, who the paying consumers are, and whether these outcomes align with policymakers’ objectives.
+This raises the question of which businesses benefit most from the program, who the paying consumers are, and whether these outcomes align with policymakers' objectives.
 For instance, if the benefits accrue primarily to large businesses or if the financing burden falls mainly on consumers with low income or wealth, the program may fail to achieve its intended policy goals.
-Understanding these dynamics is essential for assessing the program’s distributional impact.
+Understanding these dynamics is essential for assessing the program's distributional impact.
 Moreover, policymakers may face trade-offs in designing such programs, depending on how consumer spending patterns interact with business characteristics.
 If large establishments attract wealthier consumers---and these consumers contribute more out-of-pocket in response to digital coupons---then maximizing the total stimulus may require targeting these individuals, potentially concentrating benefits among large businesses.
-Conversely, prioritizing support for small businesses may require directing more coupons to lower-income consumers, resulting in both a weaker overall stimulus and a program that relies more heavily on their spending as its source of financing.\footnote{We discuss welfare implications in Sections \ref{sec:result-implication} and \ref{subsec:welfare}.
-In theory, if consumers are fully rational, receiving digital coupons should always yield non-negative utility gains.
-Targeting low-income consumers would thus directly benefit them.
-However, the consumption responses we document in Section \ref{sec:hte-driver} do not conform to standard rational-agent models of coupon usage.
-If consumers exhibit behavioral biases---such as mental accounting, salience, or loss aversion---then relying on low-income consumers to finance the stimulus effect may raise business revenues at the expense of their welfare.} Recognizing these potential trade-offs can be important, which has so far been overlooked in both academic and policy discussions.
+Conversely, prioritizing support for small businesses may require directing more coupons to lower-income consumers, resulting in both a weaker overall stimulus and a program that relies more heavily on their spending as its source of financing.\footnote{ We discuss distributional and policy-design implications in Section~\ref{sec:policy}.
+Under a standard rational benchmark, receiving digital coupons should weakly increase consumer welfare, so directing more coupons to lower-income consumers would directly benefit them even if their out-of-pocket spending rises.
+However, if behavioral mechanisms also shape spending responses, then relying more heavily on lower-income consumers' spending to finance the stimulus effect may have ambiguous welfare implications for those consumers, even if the policy raises business revenue.} Recognizing these potential trade-offs can be important, which has so far been overlooked in both academic and policy discussions.